go-sprout/sprout/docs/introduction/getting-started.md

 tpl := template.New("example").Funcs(funcs).Parse(`{{ hello }}`)
 ```

 This prepares all registered functions and aliases for use in templates.
+This also caches the function map for better performance.

 ### Working with Templates